-The objectives of the injury unit are to integrate expertise and other resources across academic divisions, facilitate interdisciplinary collaboration, forge diverse partnerships, and accelerate the advancement of science and the translation of scientific discoveries to reduce the incidence and severity of injury at the community, regional, state and national levels.
+The objectives of the violence and injury unit are to integrate expertise and other resources across academic divisions, facilitate interdisciplinary collaboration, forge diverse partnerships, and accelerate the advancement of science and the translation of scientific discoveries to reduce the incidence and severity of injury at the community, regional, state and national levels.

-The unit sponsors an annual conference on translating injury research into effective prevention, a new peer-reviewed open access journal, Injury Epidemiology, in partnership with Springer Science and Business Media, and a certificate in injury prevention and control for MPH students.
+The unit sponsors an annual conference on translating violence and injury research into effective prevention, a new peer-reviewed open access journal, Injury Epidemiology, in partnership with Springer Science and Business Media, and a certificate in injury prevention and control for MPH students.
 The unit also hosts two seminar series: a university-level seminar that provides a forum for crosspollination of ideas and programs between local professionals and academicians, and a monthly unit seminar to advance the scientific discourse on contemporary topics related to injury research and prevention.

 Longitudinal Research on Older Adult Drivers